USLHT Shubrick

 USLHT Shubrick was the first lighthouse tender steamer constructed by the Lighthouse Board.

 The ship was built at the Philadelphia Navy Yard of "Florida live oak and white oak," left over from the construction of the warship USS Wabash.
 She was "...topped by a flush deck fore and aft...
 To better withstand buoys scraping her sides, Shubrick's hull was painted black, topped with a white ribbon and waist.
 Red paddle wheels, white paddle boxes, and a black bowsprit, yards and gaffs added a saucy touch to her long and graceful cutwater, with six inches of bright copper shining above the waterline."

 History

 Lighthouse Board: 1857–1861

 Completed on 25 November 1857, she was placed under the command of Captain T. A. Harris, and set sail for San Francisco, California, through the Strait of Magellan on 23 December 1857, arriving on 27 May 1858 after a voyage of 155 days.
 Shubrick spent the next three years setting buoys and carrying lighthouse supplies along the Pacific coast.

 Revenue Cutter Service: 1861–1866

 On 23 August 1861, on the outbreak of the Civil War, she was transferred to the Revenue Cutter Service.
-Commissioned on 15 October 1861 under the command of Revenue Captain William Cooke Pease, she served under Revenue Cutter Service orders for almost four years, performing customs and law enforcement duties, based first out of San Francisco, and then at Port Townsend from June 1862.
+Commissioned on 15 October 1861 she served under Revenue Cutter Service orders for almost four years, performing customs and law enforcement duties, based first out of San Francisco, and then at Port Townsend from June 1862.